bkAnton/diy-smarthome/README.md

  now you can upload any programm to the Attiny this helps to keep the overview

 ## Find a Bug?
 If you find an issue or you would like to submit an improvement, please submit it in the issue tab above.
 If you want to correct a Bug directly or write an improvement, you can make a pull request.
 Before you do an pull request, please create an issue.

+## The future:
+This project is still in the early stages of development.
+In the future it would be a consideration to code an app for the smartphone or create a website, that can be used to controll the LEDs, wireless sockets or to show all the informations that you can also see at the computer.